redpangilinan/huddle-landing-page-with-alternating-blocks/README.md

   </footer>
 ```

+#### CSS Highlight

-Can't say I'm very proud of this CSS but this is the first time I used @media so it's a new experience for me.
-Probably not the best code out there but I learned a lot from coding this CSS section and it gives a lot of satisfaction seeing your finished design with full responsiveness.
+I can't say I'm very proud of this CSS but this is the first time I used @media so it's a new experience for me.
+Probably not the best code out there but I learned a lot from coding this section and it gives a lot of satisfaction seeing your finished design with full responsiveness.
 ```css
 @media only screen and (min-width: 993px) {
   .mobile {